Kinovarobotics/ros2_kortex/README.md

   use_fake_hardware:=true
 ```

-To generate motion plans and execute them with an ignition simulated 7 DoF Kinova Gen3 arm (previously launched with the command at the [simulation](#simulation) section):
+To generate motion plans and execute them with a Gazebo simulated 7 DoF Kinova Gen3 arm (previously launched with the command at the [simulation](#simulation) section):

 ```bash
 ros2 launch kinova_gen3_7dof_robotiq_2f_85_moveit_config sim.launch.py \